State-Mandated Climate Policies in Washington

 What is the Cap and Invest Program?

 The Washington Cap and Invest Program stems from the 2021 Climate Commitment Act (CCA) passed by the Washington Legislature.
 This establishes a market-based program to reduce greenhouse gas (GHG) emissions and achieve state-set greenhouse gas (GHG) limits.
-It will impact every energy user in Washington.
+It impacts every energy user in Washington.
 Learn more at the Washington Department of Ecology’s website.

 How does it work?